tchegito/zildo/triggerDetails.md

              <location name="voleursg5" tilePos="52,26" gear="TIMED_BUTTON"/>
              <location name="voleursg5" mover="platform2"/>
  ```

+ About radius:
+ - a positive one means "match if hero is inside a X-tiles circle"
+ - a negative one means "match if hero is away at least from a abs(X)-tiles circle"

 ## dialog ##

  When a character speak one of its planned sentence.